CLAT GK & Current affairs Course 2023

 If you are serious aspirant of CLAT, Then Join us.

-Highlights of exam pattern of CLAT is as follows:
+The exam pattern for CLAT 2023 is as follows:

 Exam Pattern for LLB